Long Term Care

 Publicly Funded Long Term Care Options

 If you qualify for Long Term Care, there are a variety of options.
-The Aging Resource Center cannot endorse or recommend any organization, product or service.
+The ADRC cannot endorse or recommend any organization, product or service.
 There are four programs available: Family Care, Partnership, PACE, and IRIS.
 Each program is offered by multiple agencies.

 Click on the following links to learn more.
 For additional details, see the state's Long-Term Care and Support webpage.